vsuley/FourBySix/README.md

-# The FourBySix Keyboard
+# The Ganesha Keyboard

-The FourBySix is a keyboard inspired by and forked from the amazing Corne keyboard.
+The Ganesha is a keyboard inspired by and forked from the amazing Corne keyboard.
 After having built a number of Corne KBs, I need something that has the number row.
 There are other forks like Lily58 (and further still, like Sofle, Orbit etc) but they have certain features that I have a strong preference to remove (mirrored PCB, unutilized component designations, dependence on Pro Micro etc).